bluffingo/OpenSB/README.md

 <h3 align="center"><a href="https://pok.byteemail.com/">squareBracket's live website</a></h3>

 ## How to setup an instance squareBracket.
-1. Get a web server (Apache/NGINX) with PHP and MariaDB up and running, including Composer.
+1. Get an Apache (NGINX is untested) with PHP and MariaDB up and running, including Composer.
+1. Setup some virtual host shit, look below.
 1. Run `composer update` from the terminal.
 1. Copy `config.sample.php`, rename it to `config.php` and fill in your database credentials.
 1. Import the database dump found in `sql/` into the database you want to use.